NatWest Bank CEO ousted after furor over politician Nigel Farage's bank account

 Britain’s Treasury announced last week that U.K. banks will be subject to stricter rules over closing customers’ accounts.
 They will have to explain why they are shutting down someone’s account under the new rules, and give 90 days’ notice for such account closures.
 They previously have not had to provide a rationale for doing so.

-The changes are intended to boost transparency for customers, but will not take away a banking firm’s right to close accounts of people deemed to be a reputational or political risk.
+The changes are intended to boost transparency for customers, but will not remove a banking firm’s right to close accounts of people deemed to be a reputational or political risk.

 Farage welcomed Rose’s departure but said he wanted to see “a fundamental change of the banking laws" and the ouster of more members of the NatWest board.